VIJAYADASS/Coursera/README.md

 The data you have to work with has been provided to you inside the App.js file, as an array of objects. | Each object represents a dessert and has the following properties: name, calories, and createdAt. | The App component passes that information to the DessertsList component as a prop named data. | Each item from the list should display the name of the dessert and the number of calories, both separated by a dash character, i.e. Chocolate Mousse - 250 cal.
 # Create a Registration form
 To create controlled components and forms in React.
 Now it's time to put that knowledge to use and create a registration form for Little Lemon Restaurant, where users are able to sign up.
+# Create a light-dark theme switcher
+You've learned about React Context and how it allows you to define global state without passing individual props down through each component.
+One of the most common use cases for Context is to define a theme for your application.
+In this exercise, you'll create a light-dark theme switcher.